This is a guide to George Town on Pulau Penang, after all, one of my favorite cities in all of Asia.

 If you are coming from the peninsula’s southern tip and don’t want to make too many detours, taking the train is a great option.

-Actually, there are to train routes.
+Actually, there are two train routes.
 One – called the jungle railway – is crossing the central inland.
 The only touristy stop would be at Jerantut from where you can continue to the Taman Negara.

-The more important route goes along the Westcoast and connects Johor Bahru with Padang Besar.
+The more important route goes along the West coast and connects Johor Bahru with Padang Besar.
 The relevant stops for travellers on this route should be Kuala Lumpur, Ipoh, and Butterworth.

 Butterworth is the stop on the mainland from where you can take a ferry to George Town on Pulau Penang.